llmrisks/llmrisks.github.io/src/content/post/week7.md

 </div>
 <div class="slide">
   <img src="../images/week7/13.png" alt="">

-  <p> Text-based methods modify videos per word, **phonemes** and **visemes** are key for pronunciation and analysis.
+Text-based methods modify videos per word, **phonemes** and **visemes** are key for pronunciation and analysis.
 Text edits are matched with phoneme sequences in the source video.
 Parameters of the 3D head model are used to smooth lip motions.
   </p>
 </div>
 <div class="slide">